vedanthamramaysree/MLModel_Demo_Docker/README.md

 **Purpose of the Dataset**: This dataset is considered for analysis because of its long text questions and answers.
 The questions and answers can be further summarized using the **app.py** and results can be posted to the container for analysis.
 Practically this way the dataset can be dimensionally reduced and important information can still be used for other NLP tasks.

 ## Future Prospects
 As part of future prospects, the dataset and the app.py can be merged and analyzed together with different hugging face models.
+The Model API could be published in cloud instances such as Azure, AWS as part of future work.